OfficeDev/hands-on-labs/O3653/O3653-18 People/lab.md

   Notice the code re-uses the Index view to display the results so another view is not needed.

-2. Edit **Views/People/Index.cshtml** and add a new column to the table that links to the related people action:
+2. In **Views/People/Index.cshtml**, add a new column to the table that links to the related people action:
   ```asp
 <td>
     @Html.ActionLink("Related People", "RelatedPeople", new { id=item.Id })